ramos-rr/my_clean_architecture/README.md

 - Launch server and get the token: url=`127.0.0.1:8000/auth`<br>
 <img src="images/jwt-token.png" alt="jwt-token" width="" height=""><br>
 <br>
-#### OBS: JWT'S TOKENS ARE GENERATED AND STORAGED ONLINE.
-YOU CAN GENERATE AS MANY TOKENS AS YOU WANT BECAUSE THEY WILL EXPIRE ACCORDING TO YOUR SET UP.
+<strong>JWT'S TOKENS ARE GENERATED AND STORAGED ONLINE.
+YOU CAN GENERATE AS MANY TOKENS AS YOU WANT BECAUSE THEY WILL EXPIRE ACCORDING TO YOUR SET UP.</strong><br>
-- Create a secret route to test token:
 <br>
+- Create a secret route to test token:<br>

 ```
 @api_routes_bp.route("/secret", methods=["GET"])
 def secret_route():